Best CFL Stadiums Ranked: 2026 Edition

 On the side, there’s a NASCAR-like fence, which makes this one of the more interestingly designed stadiums.

-7. Hamilton Tiger-Cats – Tim Hortons Field
+7. Hamilton Tiger-Cats – Hamilton Stadium

 8. Montreal Alouettes – Percival Molson Memorial Stadium

-While I’m all for unique stadium designs, I’m not a fan of the quirky endzones.
+While I’m all for unique stadium designs, I’m not a fan of the quirky end zones.
 This happened during the brief CFL expansion in the 1990s with the Memphis Mad Dogs, and I don’t enjoy the lack of uniformity in this stadium.

 Ultimately, the end zone kills it for me.